-- How does HIV attack the body?
+- How does HIV affect the body?

 - What medication is in oral PrEP?

-- Why does oral PrEP have to be taken every day?
+- Why do most people have to take oral PrEP every day?

-Using the questions below as a guide, engage participants in a discussion about what they learned and how it will support them in their roles as HIV Prevention Ambassadors.
+1. Using the questions below as a guide, engage participants in a discussion about what they learned and how it will support them in their roles as HIV Prevention Ambassadors.